PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

 #### Adding A New Gym / Pokestop

-To the following when a gym or pokestop is missing from your community (either because it was recently added or your community is new):
+Do the following when a gym or pokestop is missing from your community (either because it was recently added or your community is new):

 `$create poi gym "Name Of Gym" 45.00 -75.00`